PixelRidge-Softworks/dragonfly/README.md

 # Dragonfly

+### NOTE: PixelRidge only live builds the binary for Ubuntu 22.04 for one of it's projects.
+We have not made and will not make any modifications to this code other than to keep it updated with the upstream

 Dragonfly is a heavily asynchronous server software for Minecraft: Bedrock Edition written in Go.
 It was written with scalability and simplicity in mind and aims to make the process of setting up a server and modifying it easy.
 Unlike other Minecraft server software, Dragonfly is generally used as a library to extend.